RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 #### *config_VariantsCalling.yml file:*
-This file is used to pass all the information and tools parameters that will be used by the READS_MAPPING workflow.
+This file is used to pass all the information and tools parameters that will be used by the VARIANTS_CALLING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are:

 **GENERAL VARIABLES**
 - *VARIANTS_CALLING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different variants calling parameters (different reference, mapping options...), provide a name for an extra folder to create in the VARIANTS_CALLING output folder.
 Otherwise leave blank ("").